mduzoylum/mduzoylum/README.md

 ### About

 - ⚡ Project Development and Web Service writing with Laravel
+- ⚡ Experience in BackEnd; Laravel, Php, Golang
-- ⚡ Experience in Web based using PHP for enterprise applications
+- ⚡ Experience in FrontEnd; Vue JS, HTML & CSS & JS
-- ⚡ Understanding of Html, Css, Js&Jquery and other web technology
-- ⚡ Experience in Mysql, PostgreSQL Database.
+- ⚡ Experience in Queue Structure ; RabbitMQ
-- ⚡ Front-end and back-end protection embedded systems project development with QT.
-- ⚡ Working experience with Java(Spring, Jsf, Primefaces)
-- ⚡ Extensive working in code version management systems.(Git/Github)
+- ⚡ Experience in Cache Structure; Redis
-- ⚡ Has knowledge in JSON and XML principle.
+- ⚡ Experience in Database; MongoDB, PostgreSQL, MySQL
-- ⚡ Extensive working experience in Corporate Governance Plans and E-Commerce based domains.
-- ⚡ Has knowledge in applying design models such as MVC and OOP principles.
-- ⚡ Extensive working experience with Linux Bash Script.
+- ⚡ Design Pattern used; Singleton, Repository, Strategy

 ---